 - Combine all ingredients except for the crushed peppermint candies in a large bowl and whisk until well combined.
 Pour into your ice cream maker and process according to the manufacturer’s instructions.

-- minutes before churning is complete, add the crushed candies to the ice cream maker.
+- Just before churning is complete, add the crushed candies to the ice cream maker to combine.

-- Turn the ice cream out into a freezer container and freeze until hard, usually a few hours or so, but overnight is best.
+- Turn the ice cream out into a freezer container and freeze until hard, usually around 4-4 1/2 hours or so, but overnight is best.

 Amanda Davis